MUNICIPALITY OF Framura

-Setta is the hamlet with the most interesting architectural and engineering elements. with gardens owned in the past by local nobles, a tower of the 16th Century and a church of the 18th Century.
+Setta is the hamlet with the most interesting architectural elements, with gardens owned in the past by local nobles, a tower of the 16th Century and a church of the 18th Century.

 Ravecca rises upstream from Anzo, of which it looks like the urban expansion.
-It was in fact born when the local nobles, not finding the space to expand their homes, decided to build in this hamlet.
+In fact the local nobles, not finding the space to expand their homes, decided to expand in this hamlet.

 The local products are: bread, biscuits, cakes, white wine, red wine, extra virgin olive oil, and honey.
 The typical menu includes: tagliolini (handmade pasta) with mussels, meatloaf with vegetables or anchovies, rabbit, and pancake with zucchini flowers.

 Natura e relax a 15 minuti dal mare.